Master of Arts in History

 You will be welcomed as a colleague by our enthusiastic prize-winning faculty, sharing in our distinctive program that features an emphasis on themes; small informal seminars; a generous funding package for full-time students (including teaching assistantships); and close contact with faculty and supervisors in our famous open-door policy.
 Our innovative Co-op option includes two four-month work terms where you will get hands-on experiential learning in business, government, or non-governmental organizations.

 Our program offers a high-quality Master’s degree in History consistent with the excellence and dedication of the faculty who teach it.
 A distinctive feature of the program is an emphasis on theme rather than on region or timeframe.
-Those themes are:
+Those themes include:

-• History of Medicine/Science
+- History of Slavery

 We only accept a select number of students per year so you will get to know your peers in the shared Graduate Student offices where you can work and (judging by the noise at times) socialize and debate.